 However, it seems Newall later had a change of heart because an OMT letter dated 1st October 1974 and sent out to OMT customers, indicated that two of the most popular product ranges (Rotary Tables and Toolmaker’s Microscopes) would in future be manufactured by Windley Brothers Ltd (manufacturers of the world-famous Crown-Windley surface plates).
 A few OMT key employees were offered jobs at Windley Brothers’ Chelmsford factory to help establish production of these devices, although in the end none of them accepted.
 (Perhaps Essex didn’t hold the same charms as Cornwall…).
 It is unclear whether Windley did actually produce any OMT instruments but after a short while the two ranges in question were back under Newall control and, together with the other remnants of OMT, were transferred to the Newall Tooling division in Fakenham, Norfolk.
-Further details of the Fakenham factory can be found here.
+Here is a nameplate from a rotary table that was offered for sale in 2022: Further details of the Fakenham factory can be found here.

 [[ In September 2020 Brian Groves (who worked at OMT for 10 years and studied for an MBA in Manufacturing Operations Management and Industrial Marketing at Cranfield) told us that during the latter part of his time at Cranfield, with a few of his fellow students he carried out a project which involved negotiating with Newall Engineering regarding a possible purchase of the rights to manufacture OMT products , which had just been put up for sale.
 Brian had told Newall that he regarded the proposed royalty they required as being totally unrealistic.
 In a letter to Brian, Bill Rea (the Newall MD), expressed his opinion that “I am quite satisfied that the OMT product line placed in another operating company as supplementary products can be sold at prices and with costs such that an adequate profit can be earned and a royalty of the rate I have proposed paid.
 The only real question about royalty is for how long it should continue to be paid.”
 Brian thinks perhaps the experience of Windley Brothers somewhat exonerates his assertion! ]]